seilna/CNN-Units-in-NLP/README.md

 This work covers the interpretability of Deep Neural Network.
 We expect that it sheds useful light on how the representation of Deep CNNs learned in language tasks represents the given text.

-We show that **several information in the given text are not distributed across all units**.
+We show that **several information in the given text are not distributed across all units of representation**.
 We observe AND quantify that **even a single unit** can act as a _natural language concept (e.g. morpheme, word, phrase)_ detector.

 ---
 # Visualizing Individual Units